zhejianglab/PrestoZL/README.md

 # PrestoZL
 PrestoZL is a highly optimized, GPU-based pulsar search and analysis software developed by the team at the Astronomical Computing Research Center of Zhejiang Lab.
-It builds upon [Scott Ransom's PRESTO](https://github.com/scottransom/presto).
-The key difference between PrestoZL and Scott Ransom's PRESTO lies in the GPU optimization of the most time-consuming **"Jerk Search"** module, which has been tailored for GPU parallel processing pipelines.
-This optimization significantly accelerates the search process.
-As the search parameters (zmax, wmax) increase, the performance improvement becomes more pronounced. **PrestoZL maintains the search logical equivalence with PRESTO's Jerk Search.**
+It builds upon [Scott Ransom's PRESTO](https://github.com/scottransom/presto/tree/v4.0).
+The key difference between PrestoZL and Scott Ransom's PRESTO lies in the GPU optimization of the most time-consuming **"Jerk Search"** module, which has been tailored for GPU parallel processing pipelines.  **The search speed of PrestoZL can be accelerated by several tens of times faster than PRESTO, while maintaining the search logical and signal recovery capability fully consistent with PRESTO's Jerk Search.**

 <div align="center">